FlashFire574/Pluto_Drone_Control/control/README.md

 Task 2 requires three files, Aruco, Hover, and Rectangle.

 The first is for pose estimation of the drone with the help of a "RealSense" camera installed on the ceiling, while "Hover" uses a PID control algorithm for hovering the drone at a particular height (1 meter).
 You may change this value by changing the "height_set" variable.
 "Rectangle.py," similar to "Hover," uses PID control to move the drone rectangularly.

+ Python Wrapper for operating PlutoX by Drona Aviation from local machine (macos/Linux/Windows)